TikTok food trends: Decorative focaccia bread

-Cloud bread is a light and fluffy low-carb substitute for bread made with egg whites, corn starch, and sugar.
-Cloud bread became popular on TikTok in July and @linqanaaa is credited for bringing it to the platform.

 Hot chocolate bombs

-Hot chocolate bombs (also known as cocoa bombs) became popular on TikTok by the inventor, Eric Torres-Garcia, in December 2020.
-They are chocolate spheres filled with hot chocolate powder and other confections, such as marshmallows, that are then submerged into hot milk which causes the chocolate sphere to erupt.
-They became popular around the Christmas of 2020, prompting several bakers and store owners to add these confections to their menus.
-Eric Torres Garcia claims to have posted the first cocoa bombs video on TikTok.
-Since then, many people have attempted to recreate the dessert as well as create their own signature chocolate bombs.
+Hot chocolate bombs (also known as cocoa bombs) are chocolate spheres filled with hot chocolate mix and confections, such as marshmallows.
+When placed in hot milk, the chocolate shell melts and releases its contents.

+Eric Torres-Garcia (@erictorresg on TikTok) is credited with popularizing cocoa bombs on the platform in December 2020.
+The trend surged around the 2020 Christmas season, prompting some bakers and store owners to add these confections to their menus.
+Torres-Garcia claims he posted the first cocoa bombs video on TikTok and has since trademarked the name.
+Since then, many creators have attempted their own variations of the confection.